htcondor/htcondor/docs/grid-computing/grid-universe.rst

     log = test.log
     queue

-The **executable** for this example is transferred from the local machine to the remote machine.
-By default, HTCondor transfers the executable, as well as any files specified by an **input** command.
-Note that the executable must be compiled for its intended platform.
+The **executable**\ :index:`submit commands<single: submit commands; executable>` for this example is transferred from the local machine to the remote machine.
+By default, HTCondor transfers the executable, as well as any files specified by an **input**\ :index:`submit commands<single: submit commands; input>` command.
+Note that the executable must be compiled for its intended platform. :index:`submit commands<single: submit commands; grid_resource>`

+The command
+**grid\_resource**\ :index:`submit commands<single: submit commands; grid_resource>` is a
-The command **grid\_resource** is a required command for grid universe jobs.
+required command for grid universe jobs.
 The second field specifies the scheduling software to be used on the remote resource.
 There is a specific jobmanager for each type of batch system supported by Globus.
 The full syntax for this command line appears as

 ::